 Good to know

-The Nike Air Max 97 Plus is exclusively available in men's sizes that stretch from 4 to 15.
+The Nike Air Max 97 Plus is exclusively available in men's sizes.
 Ladies who fancy a pair should go 1.5 sizes down from their regular shoe size.
-For the most part, the shoe fits true to size but some of the Nike Air Max 97 Plus reviews state that it could feel stiff at first but would eventually feel comfortable after some break-in period.
+It fits true to size but some of the Nike Air Max 97 Plus reviews state that it could feel stiff at first but would eventually feel comfortable after some break-in period.

 The Nike Air Max 97 Plus is a new silhouette that's stemmed from two of Nike's most popular releases, which resulted in a stylishly bold and futuristic-looking pair.
 Fans of these two silhouettes were treated with a new and refreshing take on the 90's penchant for originality and vibrant style.